 - Usage of wifi from home – the way that Republic Wireless is able to offer such cheap service on their services is that their phone will utilize your home WiFi internet connection for both data and cell calls.
 This way they won’t be using their cell towers to provide you these services.
 In reading some other reviews prior to purchasing the phone I discovered that people got disconnected or degraded phone service when they backed out of their garage and headed down the road.
 The reason being that the phone has to make a smooth transition off your home wifi and use their cell towers.
 I tried this out the first day I had the phone, and had no problems at all.
 It truly is amazing how the phone can transition off your wifi and not miss a beat in moving to cell phone coverage.

 - Coverage map – Republic Wireless primarily uses the Sprint network towers and will utilize the Verizon towers when a Sprint network tower isn’t available.
-Here is a link to their coverage map if you have any questions.
 In traveling back to our farm in Northwest Iowa I was most impressed with their data and phone coverage no matter where I was at!
 I’ve test out a number of other cell providers and none of the discount providers offered anything close to the Republic Wireless coverage!
 For that I give them a big five star rating.
 However, when I was “roaming” on the Verizon cell towers I did notice I had significantly degraded bandwidth compared to my wife’s Verizon iPhone.
 I even used my Ookla Speedtest analyzer and got about .12 Mbps down and .10 Mbps up while roaming.
 I have to assume that when you are roaming that you are put on the lowest priority with the Verizon towers to keep costs down.
 So be keenly aware of their roaming areas before purchasing the phone.

 - Ease of use – all cells phones should be as easy to use as the Moto X on Republic Wireless.
 Within 15 minutes of receiving the phone in the mail, I had cell, data, and texting functioning.
 How come every time I go into a Verizon or AT&T store it feels like it takes them an hour to get my entire phone setup?
 Not this phone!
 On top of that, the OS functions flawlessly, and I have had no errors or problems in using any app on the phone.
 The phone is so intuitive that even my 90 year old Grandma could use it!